-- 16. As part of its restructuring efforts, NAFA has undertaken a process to monetize its assets that are no longer required to support its restructuring.
-This includes listing for sale its real property in Canada, the United States and Europe, including the Skyway Property. - 17.
-As noted in previous reports of the Monitor, BDC has a first ranking charge on the Skyway Property.
-The net proceeds from the sale of the Ground Leases and NAFA Properties rights in respect of the Skyway Property are sufficient to repay BDC in full.
+- 37. As noted in previous reports of the Monitor, BDC has a first ranking charge on the Skyway Property.
+The net proceeds from the sale of the Ground Leases and NAFA's head office are sufficient to repay BDC in full after repayment of the Borrowing Certificates.
 The Agent also has a secured charge over the Ground Leases in respect of the Skyway Property and is entitled to excess proceeds from the sale of this property after repayment of BDC.
-Miller Thomson has provided a security opinion to the Monitor, which opines that, subject to the usual qualifications for an opinion of this type, BDC holds a first registered charge and the Agent holds a second registered charge over the Ground Leases for the Skyway Property.
+The Monitor's counsel, Miller Thomson, has provided a security opinion to the Monitor which opines that, subject to the usual qualifications for an opinion of this type, BDC holds a first registered charge and the Agent holds a second registered charge over the Ground Leases for the Skyway Property. - 38.
+Pursuant to the Powers Order, the Skyway Borrowings Charge ranks ahead of the security held by BDC and the Agent, for borrowings by the Monitor up to a maximum of \$750,000.
+As of today's date, the Monitor has currently issued Borrowing Certificates totaling CAD\$500,000. - 39.
+Based on the above, the Monitor is of the view that it is appropriate for the proceeds net of closing costs (the "Skyway Proceeds") be distributed as follows and recommends that the Court grant this relief should it see fit to do so: